-The CDC recommends that everyone -- sick or healthy -- wear a cloth face mask in places where it can be hard to stay 6 feet away from others, like grocery stores.
+The CDC guidance since early 2020 that everyone -- sick or healthy -- wear a cloth face mask in places where it can be hard to stay 6 feet away from others, like grocery stores.
 That’s because studies show that people can spread coronavirus even if they don’t have symptoms (called asymptomatic) or before they have symptoms (called presymptomatic).
 In fact, you might be the most contagious just before symptoms begin.

 How Face Masks Work

 When someone who has COVID-19 coughs, sneezes, or talks, they send tiny droplets with the coronavirus into the air.
 That's where a mask can help.

 A face mask covers your mouth and nose.
 It can block the release of virus-filled droplets into the air when you cough or sneeze.
 This helps slow the spread of COVID-19.

 Can face masks protect me from the coronavirus?

 Multi-layer cloth masks help reduce transmission of virus from an infected person, They block up to 50-70% of fine droplets and particles, and can slow those particles that were not captured.
 Cloth mask also reduce the wearers' exposure to infectious droplets by filtering fine droplets and particles.
 Masks with high thread counts work best.